-Earlier on Wednesday, India, Brazil and South Africa had called for richer nations to consider their input on how to manage the current global financial crisis without jeopardizing the development of emerging economies.
+Europe’s call for global action came as India, Brazil and South Africa asked richer nations to consider their input on how to manage the current global financial crisis without jeopardizing the development of emerging economies.

 Their appeal came at the third summit of the three nations, who represent three of the world’s major emerging economies, being held in New Delhi.

 Most emerging market stocks have fallen even harder in Asia, Russia and Latin America in recent weeks than they have in the US and Western Europe.